jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
 Check if the current number is valid based on its length - [see example](https://intl-tel-input.com/examples/validation-practical.html), which should be sufficient for most use cases.
 See `isValidNumberPrecise` for more precise validation, but the advantage of `isValidNumber` is that it is much more future-proof as while countries around the world regularly update their number rules, they very rarely change their number lengths.
-By default, `mobileOnly` mode is enabled, meaning it will only return `true` for a valid mobile number length, but you can pass `false` as the first argument (e.g. `isValidNumber(false)`) if you need to support other kinds of numbers.
 If this method returns `false`, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
 ```js
 const isValid = iti.isValidNumber();
 ```